London's best cafés and coffee shops

 - Granary Building, 1 Granary Square, N1C 4AA.
 King’s Cross.

 The Fields Beneath is a classic of local history written about Kentish Town by long-time resident Gillian Tindall, and the name is appropriate for this coffee bar: TFB has a real neighbourhood feel.
 It isn’t surprising that K-Towners have taken to it enthusiastically since it opened late in 2012.
 The place is tiny, with just one long(ish) table for communal sipping, but ample space for the takeaway crowd (many emanating from the Kentish Town West overground station next door).
+Beans are rotated fortnightly with Roundhill, Notes and Butterworth all making a regular appearance.
 An espresso made using beans from the Roundhill Roastery was flawless, with an especially fine crema.
 But you could easily come here just for the food.
 A monster cookie, dense with dark chocolate, was sublime and sizeable.
 Even better is their beef donut, braised shin inside a lightly sweet bread case.
 On our visits we have watched the crowds come in search of sandwiches to take away, while our table companions chatted merrily to each other and to the staff.
 TBF already feels like part of the KT family.
 Let’s hope the love continues.

 The bottom line: A tiny operation, almost brand-new, which has already won the hearts and minds of Kentish Town.